-If you are wondering 'what is the best kitchen layout?' then our professional design advice will help you make the most of your kitchen layout, no matter the the style or size of your existing space.
+If you are wondering 'what is the best kitchen layout?' then our professional design advice will help you make the most of your kitchen layout, no matter the style or size of your existing space.

 Kitchens come in all shapes and sizes, and you can be spoilt for choice with kitchen layouts and formation options when starting out on a project.
 The key is to think carefully about how you use – and move – within the space.

-Also try to envisage how your family might use the room in the future.
+Also, try to envisage how your family might use the room in the future.
 It may be all about food prep now.
-But down the line, it may need to double as place to finish homework, a 'teaching area' where your kids learn to bake, or a sophisticated entertaining spot for extended family and friends.
+But down the line, it may need to double as a place to finish homework, a 'teaching area' where your kids learn to bake, or a sophisticated entertaining spot for extended family and friends.

 Practicality is key for kitchen layout ideas and small kitchen layouts, and the shape you select should be able not only to accommodate your lifestyle, but enhance it.
 We've got plenty of thoughtful design advice, so go ahead and dive into our thoughts on what is the best kitchen layout – no matter the shape or size of your kitchen.

 The best kitchen layout is one that suits your space without too much compromise, especially if you have a small kitchen.
 However, if you have a blank canvas and enough room, the U-shaped kitchen layout is best for ensuring that the kitchen triangle is perfectly formed and that you have plenty of space for storage and countertop prep.